alexandros-koutsioumpas/anaklasis/README.md

 ## Post-installation tests

-In the folder `/tests` you will find a _Python_ script `tests.py` that runs tests of the core calculations used by all three _anaklasis_ functions and reports if the results are the same as those obtained by version 1.3 of the package.
+In the folder `/tests` you will find a _Python_ script `tests.py` that runs tests of the core calculations used by all three _anaklasis_ functions and reports if the results are the same as those obtained by version 1.5.2 of the package.
 You may run the tests using

 ```bash
 python3 tests.py
 ```

 If the run is succesful you will receive a `All anaklasis tests passed!` message at the end.

+Also a script that runs only the [ORSO validation](https://github.com/andyfaff/orso/tree/master/reflectivity/test/unpolarised) tests `ORSO_tests.py` can be found in `/tests`.

 ## Note about running Bootstrap analysis